If you want to make the most out of your ultimate trip to New Zealand, don’t miss out the best things to do in Auckland.

 Auckland is consistently on the list of one of the world’s most livable cities, and when you dig into all of the top points of interest in Auckland, you’ll see why.
 With plenty of green spaces and a layout that makes it easy to explore, Auckland is a superb place for both locals and visitors.

-While the city has endless shopping and dining options, some of the top Auckland attractions are just outside the urban sprawl.
-Built between two harbours and surrounded by dormant volcanoes, Auckland has a distinct landscape and one of the biggest parks in the region.
+While the city itself has endless shopping and dining options, some of the top Auckland attractions are just outside the urban sprawl.
+Built between two harbours and surrounded by dormant volcanoes, Auckland has a distinct landscape and one of the biggest nature parks in the region.

 Not sure what to do in Auckland?
 Round out your itinerary with this guide to the best places to visit in Auckland…

 - Auckland Harbour Bridge Bungy & Climb

 - Rangitoto Island

 - Viaduct Harbour

 - Silo Park